Welcome to Chewable Structures!

 Chewable Structures is a recipe video series and food blog where you’ll find edible crafts and fun food structures for parties and holidays.
 After all, why cook when you can build your food!
 I construct edible art using fruit, sandwiches, popcorn, cakes, cookies and pretty much anything that’s tasty.

-I performed a live cooking demo on Good Day Sacramento, a morning TV show on The CW Network.
+Building food is so much fun that I even had a blast doing a live cooking demo on Good Day Sacramento, a morning TV show and CBS affiliate.
 Check out the video below.

 My fun food has also been featured on a USA TODAY podcast and FoodGawker.
 I even got to lead a team building workshop at Pinterest headquarters in San Francisco where I showed Pinterest engineers how to build fun gummy structures.
 Playing with your food is always encouraged!